 Wildfires have claimed the homes of hundreds of thousands of people in North America over the past few years, particularly on the western seaboard throughout the United States and Canada.
 These events have left many people wondering how to protect their homes.

 While the main objective during a wildfire should always be to get everyone out alive, the loss of a home can be devastating.
 Here are some of the ways you can protect your house from a wildfire.

 Get Enough Insurance

-Insurance isn’t just a nice way to protect your goods; it’s a necessity.
+Insurance isn’t just an excellent way to protect your goods; it’s a necessity.
 Not only do you need to have insurance, but you must get enough to cover a rebuild.
-According to pgelawsuitguide.com, too many people discovered that they had inadequate insurance during the California wildfires and are now involved in an extensive lawsuit to get what they need to rebuild.
+According to research, too many people discovered inadequate insurance during the California wildfires and are now involved in an extensive lawsuit to get what they need to rebuild.